 Paysafe is a frictionless payment processing solution that services thousands of merchants worldwide.
 By integrating your Jotform store with Paysafe, you’ll be able to process local and international payments directly through your store.

 Pros: In partnership with Rapid Finance, Paysafe offers small business loans and cash advances.
-Paysafe also provides a POS Clover credit card reader for in-person transactions.
+Paysafe also provides a POS BluePay credit card reader for in-person transactions.

 Cons: Quote-based pricing may not be scalable for small businesses.
 Some platform features are unavailable in the U.S. (like certain alternative payment methods).